tolkienforum/invisioncommunity-dev-dockerimage/readme.md

 After the installer completed and the forum is visible enable developer-mode

 ```
-cp constants.php /ips/
+cp constants.php /same/path/from/.env/config/ips/directory/
 ```

-and copy the developer tools into the ips folder.
+and copy the developer tools into the ips folder (merge all files).

 Any plugin development is done on the local file-system (the directory shared with the ips docker container).